-Work is now starting with the UK Government’s Department for International Development (DFID) to review the detail of the original Haiti proposal.
+Work is now starting with the UK Government’s Department for International Development (DFID) – now called the Foreign, Commonwealth & Development Office (FCDO) as of 2 September 2020 – to review the detail of the original Haiti proposal.
 A key challenge is the ongoing security situation in Haiti with growing civil unrest: “This will inevitably mean that we will need to make changes to our original proposal but DFID have plenty of experience of working in hugely challenging environments,” explained Roly.

 Since the appeal started, World Horse Welfare has been conducting baseline studies to identify which communities to work in and have been collecting information on working equids, their welfare and their intrinsic link to livelihoods.
 As with all their international projects they are also completing due diligence assessments with their partner agency in Haiti, Fondation Quatre Pattes, to make sure the project has good governance and safeguarding measures built in.